ndemou/Out-PingStats/README.md

     powershell -exec bypass -c "cd '$Env:USERPROFILE'; .\Out-PingStats.ps1 -PingsPerSec 4 10.1.1.1"

 ## How to use
-    Out-PingStats   # by default it pings google.com at 5 pings per sec Out-PingStats www.somehost.com
+    Out-PingStats   # To test Internet quality
+    Out-PingStats -PingsPerSec 4 10.1.1.1 # To test WIFI/ethernet connection quality to host 10.1.1.1

 ## Example output
 ![image](https://user-images.githubusercontent.com/4411400/208316162-c115a6c9-eca6-49d6-94d8-b90c9b6f2628.png)

 ## Understanding the graphs

-The **LAST RTTs** graph at the top shows one bar for every ping.
+The **LAST RTTs** graph at the top shows one bar for every ping/DNS query.
 It's a bit better than looking at the text output of the ping command.
-Lost packets will appear as a bar of red stars:
+Timeouts/lost packets will appear as a bar of red stars:

 ![image](https://user-images.githubusercontent.com/4411400/204651924-730d2144-0dbf-41b8-a825-8e53f8072165.png)